tessavdheiden/simplest-api/README.md

 # Application with FastAPI

+This is the simplest api one can think of, but can be used to make one specific for you application.

+## Setup

 Create conda environment with dependencies:
 ```bash
 > conda env create -f environment.yml
 > conda activate fast_api_app
 ```

+## How it works

 Launch app:
 ```bash